BYUI-ECEN-361-Classes/lab-02-interrupts-timers-Scottmay612/Documentation/Assignment.md

 * Currently, the reaction tester can have a wait time anywhere between 0 and 7000 milliseconds, Implement a minimum wait time in such a way that doesn't change the potential maximum wait time

 If you do any of these items - just mention what and how it worked, [*here*].

+I made it so that the final reaction time toggles on and off.
+To do this, I added boolean variables to remember whether it is displaying the reaction time or not.
+If it is, it uses the D1 timer to toggle the seven segment display on and off until a different button is pressed.